What is freedom of information?

 How do you make a freedom of information request?

-Before you make FOI request, we would recommend searching our disclosure log to see whether your query has already been answered or taking a look at this guidance note – Understanding NHS Resolution data.
+Before you make FOI request, we would recommend searching our publication scheme to see if the information is already available online.
+You can also search our disclosure log to see whether your query has already been answered or taking a look at this guidance note – Understanding NHS Resolution data.
 We produced the guidance note in order to provide more clarity about the data we hold in our claims management system in relation to our claims management service.

 We also publish a range of factsheets that cover basic information, financial information, claims information, information on individual trusts assessment levels, information on individual trusts experience in latest financial year and information on the Primary Care Appeals service statistics.